 Continually sourcing candidates for roles before they become vacant will greatly reduce your time-to-hire.
 Building your talent pipeline — especially for roles with historically high turnover — will enable you to engage prospective candidates early.

 Join an online professional community to connect with passive candidates.
-Passive job seekers are crucial to improving your recruitment process, especially in today’s candidate-driven market.
+Passive job seekers are crucial to improving your recruitment process.
 The candidate journey is typically segmented into a six-stage process and submitting an application doesn’t occur until the fourth stage.

-What’s more, in the digital age, candidates are likely to make several stops along the way before deciding to apply to a job — at company websites, career pages, social media profiles and anonymous employee review sites.
-Again, it’s a candidate’s market; they can afford to be picky and shop around.
+What’s more, candidates are likely to make several stops along the way before deciding to apply to a job — at company websites, career pages, social media profiles and anonymous employee review sites.
+It’s a candidate’s market and they can afford to be picky and shop around.
 What does this mean for your HR and recruitment team?
 Be patient and start the search early by connecting with passive candidates now.

 Your company culture is the personality of your organization and a key aspect to highlight early on in the recruitment marketing process.
-46% of job seekers say company culture is very important when choosing to apply to a company.
+Fifty-five percent of people said they would leave a company if they felt it wasn’t the right culture fit for them.
 People care about where they work and what they do — emphasizing your company culture shows job seekers that you’re building a business and a community.

 Incorporate employee spotlights on your website and feature your mission statement and core values prominently on your about page.
 Sharing details about your company culture helps prospective employees understand what it’s like to work at your company, which makes it easier for them to accept an offer.